-(c) Discontinued Operations
+(b) Discontinued Operations

-In December 2020, the board of regents for the University voted to permanently close the Charter School in August 2021, citing financial issues and the added challenges faced while educating students during the COVID-19 pandemic.
+In December 2020, the Board of Regents for the University voted to permanently close the Charter School in August 2021, citing financial issues and the added challenges faced while educating students during the COVID-19 pandemic.
 Since all financial statement amounts are current there is no anticipated loss related to the closure.